NWChemEx/PluginPlay/README.md

 [Documentation](https://nwchemex-project.github.io/PluginPlay/)

 Warning!!!!
-PluginPlay is currently in alpha.
+PluginPlay is currently in beta.

 At this points APIs should be stable, but expect bugs and performance issues.
 We are actively improving PluginPlay